khurshidrpvv/Kaggle-Titanic/README.md

 # Kaggle-Titanic

-Titanic is one of the world's most famous dataset for machine learning practice.
+Titanic: Machine Learning from Disaster   is one of the world's most famous dataset for machine learning practice.
 Our task is to predict the survival of passengers.